lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

          return self.amp_idx >= self.input_amps.size-1

 Now we are ready to use our shiny new class to make a simulation with the desired dynamics.
-We define the source, controlled by the class, and the simulation object in the code below.
+We define the source controlled by the class and the simulation object in the code below.
 We cannot pass functions of the class directly to MEEP, but an easy workaround to use a lambda function that executes the class function.

 .. code-block:: python